Call for Scores 2017-18

 WHO IS ELIGIBLE TO ENTER?

 Any composer, regardless of age or nationality, may submit their work (past winners are not eligible to enter again).
-Please be aware that ShoutHouse most often performs music which is rhythmic, pop-influenced, and/or groove-based.
-All submissions will be carefully considered; however, composers may wish to take this information into account when choosing which piece to send.
+While ShoutHouse often performs music that is influenced by genres beyond classical concert music, submissions of all types will be considered.

 ShoutHouse's core instrumentation is Flute [picc/alto], Clarinet [bass clarinet], Piano, 2 Percussion, Electric Guitar, 2 Violins, Viola, Cello, Bass, Soprano Voice, and MC (rapper).
 Submissions for any subset of this instrumentation will be accepted, but preference will be given to pieces for 5+ performers.
 Scores involving 1-2 additional instruments will be considered.
 Works involving electronics and/or amplification are acceptable.